pelicanmapping/rocky/README.md

    // create(), emplace(), emplace_or_replace(), remove(), destroy();
 }
 ```
-While the example here will show you the basics, we highly recommend you read up on the [EnTT SDK](https://github.com/skypjack/entt) if you want to understand the full breadth of the registry's API!
+While the example here will show you the basics, we recommend you read up on the [EnTT SDK](https://github.com/skypjack/entt) if you want to understand the full breadth of the registry's API!

 ## Control Components
 *Control Components* do not render anything, but rather affect how other components attached to your entity behave.